TRINITY ST MARY’S C OF E PRIMARY SCHOOL

 A love of books, of reading and the enjoyment of reading form the heart of our English teaching:

 ‘The man who does not read has no advantage over the man who cannot read.’
 Mark Twain

 The teaching of reading begins with the teaching of phonics using Letters and Sounds which leads onto word recognition, in particular, those tricky words which do not follow a pattern and then onto comprehension.
-Our reading scheme is the Oxford Reading Tree.
+We use different reading schemes in Key Stage 1 so that children experience a range of different texts e.g. Oxford Reading Tree.

 With the richness of the stories and the beautiful writing in the texts we use and discuss in the classroom, we attempt to foster a life-long love of reading while also providing plenty of opportunities for children to encounter unfamiliar language, helping to develop their vocabulary and giving them the chance to practise their word-reading.
 In 2017 - 2018 we invested £4,000 in new, high quality reading books for our library thanks to the wonderful fundraising efforts of our PTA FOTSMS.